ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Experiments

 \subsection{Main Results}

-We evaluate the five LLMs on the Category 1 and Category 2 data generated by ChatGPT, including both self-attack and cross-attack scenarios.
-In addition to vanilla zero-shot and few-shot promptings, we consider the recently proposed faithfulness-promoting prompting, \ie the opinion-based prompt by \cite{zhou2023context}.
+We evaluate the five LLMs on the Category 1 and Category 2 data generated by ChatGPT, including both self-attack and cross-attack scenarios. \footnote{Some numbers of Claude 2 are missing because we lost the access to the model due to Anthropic policy.} In addition to vanilla zero-shot and few-shot promptings, we consider the recently proposed faithfulness-promoting prompting, \ie the opinion-based prompt by \cite{zhou2023context}.
 For each model, we evaluate its closed-book performance, open-book performance, and open-book with faithful prompting performance.
-The full list of various prompts and error examples can be found in Appendix.
+The full list of various prompts and error examples is in Appendix.

-\paragraph{Category 1.} Here, the model is expected to predict the \textit{fake answer} proposed by ChatGPT.
-Given that, the closed-book performance of most models is expected to be near zero.
-We report the closed-book performance to validate the generation quality.
-The results are summarized in \autoref{tab:3.3_cat1_result}.
+\paragraph{Category 1.} Here, the model is expected to follow the given context, and predict the \textit{altenative answer} proposed by the pivot model.
+The results are summarized in \autoref{tab:3.3_cat1_result} and \autoref{tab:3.3_cat1_result_realtime}.
 As expected, the model resistance towards our attack is mostly correlated with its model size and capability.
-Specifically, larger and more capable models are more robust, \eg GPT-4 is more reliable than Alpaca-7B, which suggests that recent efforts in aligning LLMs is promising for developing more trustworthy models.
-Although GPT-4 is the most powerful model, it is not still immune to our attacks, indicating the effectiveness of our approach to trigger hallucination in SOTA LLMs.
+Specifically, larger and more capable models are more robust, \eg GPT-4 is more reliable than Alpaca-7B.
+Although GPT-4 is the most powerful model, it is still not immune to our attacks, indicating the effectiveness of our approach to trigger hallucination in SOTA LLMs.
 Though using the human-designed faithful prompt or using in-context examples helps the performance in some cases, there are no consistent improvements compared with zero-shot in general.